 What do I Need to Know About the GED?

 Adults living in Kansas who do not have a high school diploma may take the General Educational Development (GED) examination to receive a Kansas High School Diploma.
-The GED is developed by the American Council on Education (ACE) and, in Kansas, is administered by the Kansas Board of Regents (kansasregents.org).
-The GED exam tests you in the subject areas you would need if you were graduating with a traditional high school diploma.
-The five areas are writing, social studies, science, reading and math.
+The GED is developed by Pearson Vue and the American Council on Education (ACE) and, in Kansas, is administered by the Kansas Board of Regents (kansasregents.org).
+In order to earn a GED credential in Kansas, candidates must meet their state's eligibility requirements and attain a passing score.

 How is the GED Scored?